Torr1n/Basic-Portfolio-Manager/README.md

 - *As a user,* I want to be able to buy a given number of shares of a stock for my portfolio
 - *As a user,* I want to be able to view the list of stocks that I own
 - *As a user,* I want to be able to get the total value of all the stocks I own
-- *As a user,* I want to be able to sell a stock and see how much profit I made
+- *As a user,* I want to be able to sell shares of a stock
 - *As a user,* I want to be able to change the price of a stock and see that reflected in the value of my portfolio